facebook/react-native-website/docs/react-native-gradle-plugin.md

 ## Configuring the plugin

-By default, the plugin should just work **out of the box** with sensible defaults.
+By default, the plugin will work **out of the box** with sensible defaults.
 You should refer to this guide and customize the behavior only if you need it.

 To configure the plugin, inside your `android/app/build.gradle` you'll find the following lines: